Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 [AnkiconnectAndroid](https://github.com/KamWithK/AnkiconnectAndroid)
 and follow the instructions on the AnkiconnectAndroid's README page.
-It might help to export a copy of Yomichan settings from your PC and import said settings on Android, instead of re-doing all of the steps on this page on Android.
+It might help to export a copy of Yomichan settings from your PC and import said settings on Android, instead of re-doing all of the steps on Android.

 In addition to the above instructions, you may have to disable duplicate checks in order for the application to work.